Unsupervised Learning of Graph Hierarchical Abstractions with Differentiable Coarsening and Optimal Transport: Introduction

 In practice, however, supervised signals (e.g., labels) are scarce and are often laborious and expensive to obtain.
 Hence, in this work, we propose an unsupervised approach, called \otc, that produces a hierarchical abstraction of a graph independent of downstream tasks.
-Therein, node features for the graphs in the hierarchy are derived simultaneously, so that they can be used for different tasks through training separate downstream predictive models. \otc\ consists of two ingredients: a parameterized graph coarsening strategy in the algebraic multigrid (AMG) style; and an optimal transport that minimizes the structural transportation between two consecutive graphs in the hierarchy.
+Therein, node features for the graphs in the hierarchy are derived simultaneously, so that they can be used for different tasks through training separate downstream predictive models. \otc\ consists of two ingredients: a parameterized graph coarsening strategy in the algebraic multigrid (AMG) style; and an optimal transport that minimizes the structural transportation between two consecutive graphs in the hierarchy, thus replacing the cross-entropy or other losses that rely on labeling information.
 The ``OT'' part of the name comes from Optimal Transport.
 We show that this unsupervised approach produces meaningful coarse graphs that are structure preserving; and that the learned representations perform competitively with supervised approaches.

 The contribution of this work is threefold.
 First, for unsupervised learning we introduce a new technique based on hierarchical abstraction through minimizing discrepancy along the hierarchy.
 Second, key to a successful hierarchical abstraction is the coarsening strategy.
 We develop one motivated by AMG and empirically show that the resulting coarse graphs qualitatively preserve the graph structure.
 Third, we demonstrate that the proposed technique, combining coarsening and unsupervised learning, performs comparably with supervised approaches but is advantageous in practice facing label scarcity.